electron/website/blog/electron-42-0.md

 This environment variable is no longer supported due to the new lazy download behavior. [#50459](https://github.com/electron/electron/pull/50459)

+## Removed: `showHiddenFiles` in Dialogs on Linux

+This property will still be honored on macOS and Windows, but support on Linux will be removed in Electron 42.
+GTK intends for this to be a user choice rather than an app choice and has removed the API to do this programmatically.

 #### Deprecated: Passing only an array `hslShift` to `nativeImage.createFromNamedImage()`

 Passing only an array `hslShift` to `nativeImage.createFromNamedImage()` is deprecated.
 You should now pass an options object with an `hslShift` property instead: